gravitational/teleport/rfd/0080-piv-private-key.md

 Unfortunately, In order to discover a user's private key requirements, we need to first provide the user with a set of valid certificates.
 Unless we want to force the user to login twice, we will need to find a compromise.

 First, we can have Teleport Clients follow the current login flow with a random RSA private key to get valid certificates.
 If hardware private key usage is enforced, then the server will only sign the certificates with a TTL of 1 minute.
-These certificates will only be usable by the endpoints `GetPrivateKeyRequirement` and `GenerateUserCerts` to reissue certificates. `GenerateUserCerts` will then enforce that the re-issue certificates request is using a hardware private key.
+These certificates will only be usable by the endpoints `GetPrivateKeyMode` and `GenerateUserCerts` to reissue certificates. `GenerateUserCerts` will then enforce that the re-issue certificates request is using a hardware private key.

 #### Hardware private key login

-As mentioned above, hardware key login will start with the normal login flow, followed by a call to `GetPrivateKeyRequirement`.
+As mentioned above, hardware key login will start with the normal login flow, followed by a call to `GetPrivateKeyMode`.
 If the result is `PRIVATE_KEY_MODE_HARDWARE_KEY` or `PRIVATE_KEY_MODE_HARDWARE_KEY_TOUCH`, then the Teleport client will:
  1. Find a hardware key on the user's device
  2. Generate a new private key on the hardware key (with Touch policy "cached" if required)
  3. Use the hardware private key to get a new set of signed certificates from the Teleport Auth Server